 To be considered for admission, an applicant must:

-5. If English is a second language, submit Test of English as a Foreign Language (TOEFL) scores.
+- If English is a second language, submit Test of English as a Foreign Language (TOEFL) scores.
 Applicants must earn a minimum score of 600 (paper-based) or 100 (Internet-based) within two years prior to application.
 The CSDCAS TOEFL Designated Institution Code for the SLP program at OUHS is C122.
-The department may waive TOEFL scores if the applicant provides evidence of graduation from a U.S. High School or a 4-year Bachelor’s degree or higher from a U.S. institution.
 Click here to review additional information regarding the TOEFL and TOEFL waiver.

 Application Procedure

-3. Three evaluations (also called Letters of Recommendation) are required and should communicate the abilities of the applicant’s success in graduate school.
+- CSDCAS requires three evaluations (also called Letters of Recommendation) that should communicate the abilities of the applicant’s success in graduate school.
 This will be submitted through CSDCAS;

-4. Complete an online application through the University of Oklahoma Health Sciences Office of Admissions and Records;
+- Complete an online University of Oklahoma Health Sciences application;

-1. Transcripts sent directly to the OUHS Admissions and Records will not be considered for the application as they must be assessed by CSDCAS
+- Transcripts sent directly to OU Health Sciences will not be considered for the application as they must be assessed by CSDCAS

-1. Once an application is complete, including the CSDCAS application, Kira Talent Assessment, Official Transcripts, and OUHS Application, it will be reviewed on a rolling basis beginning October 1st.
+Once an application is complete, including the CSDCAS application, Kira Talent Assessment, Official Transcripts, and OU Health Sciences Application, it will be reviewed on a rolling basis beginning October 1st.

-1. Decisions may include admitted, waitlisted, or denied.
-We do not publish our waitlist and will continue to admit students until the class is filled, which may continue through Summer 2025.
+Decisions may include admitted, waitlisted, or denied.
+We do not publish our waitlist and will continue to admit students until the class is filled, which may continue through Summer 2026.
+All decisions will be made via an electronic letter sent by OU Health Sciences Recruitment & Admissions.

-3. It is the responsibility of the applicant to ensure they have provided a correct email address in both CSDCAS and the OU application systems and be monitoring their email for updates.
+- It is the responsibility of the applicant to ensure they have provided a correct email address in the OU application system and be monitoring their email for updates.

-7. Admitted applicants must accept their position according to the timeline communicated on their electronic letter received through OU Health Sciences Admissions and Records, or the position will be considered declined.
+- Admitted applicants must accept their position according to the timeline communicated on their electronic letter received through OU Health Sciences Recruitment & Admissions, or the position will be considered declined.
 If admitted, applicants must accept their position by paying a non-refundable deposit, which will be applied toward tuition and fees during the first term.

-8. Students are required to attend a mandatory orientation the week before the start of their first semester beginning in August 2025 as well as meet all university compliance and eligibility requirements.
-Admission is conditional based on meeting all requirements and the college reserves the right to rescind admission offers up until the start of the first week of school.
+- Students are required to attend a mandatory orientation the week before the start of their first semester beginning in August 2026 as well as meet all university compliance and eligibility requirements.
+Admission is conditional based on meeting all requirements and the college reserves the right to rescind admission offers up to the start of the first week of school.

 Students may expect additional costs that include, but are not limited to, a personal computer, textbooks, lab fees, insurance, and supplies.
 Students are required to assume financial responsibilities for expenses associated with clinical requirements.
 For financial aid information, contact the Financial Aid Office at (405) 271-2118.